whatwg/sg/Stages.md

 # Details

-This document formalizes some signal checkpoints for new features in existing WHATWG specs.
+This document formalizes some signal checkpoints for new features in existing WHATWG Living Standards.
 These checkpoints are modeled loosely on the [TC39 process](https://tc39.es/process-document/), which uses the concept of _stages_.
-Each subsequent stage implies a larger degree of consensus from the community, willingness to engage, and/or intent to implement and ship the feature in browser engines, and signals progress to web developers.
+Each subsequent stage implies a larger degree of consensus from the community, willingness to engage and/or implement and ship the feature in browser engines, and signals progress to web developers.
 These checkpoints are not required for all features; this is simply a way to ensure that attention is appropriately drawn to incubations that have grown community support behind them.

 Terminology: